Prehistoic/Fuzzer_benchmark/README.md

 ### Results

-Result is a file name benchmark.png.
+Result is a file named benchmark.png.